11 Incredible Weekend Trips from Portland to Plan ASAP

 Here are some of our favorite things to do at Paradise.

-• Hike the Skyline Trail: Easily in the top 3 best hikes at Mount Rainier, the Skyline Trail is popular for a reason.
+- Hike the Skyline Trail: Easily in the top 3 best hikes at Mount Rainier, this hike is popular for a reason.
 It’s a great bang-for-your-buck when it comes to views of Rainier’s glaciated peak, wildflower meadows, and the surrounding Cascade range.
 It’s a very, very popular trail that leaves right from the main visitor center, so get an early start to secure parking.
+Read our detailed trail guide for this hike here.

 At Sunrise, it’s all about the hiking.
 There are three excellent hikes that leave from the parking lot of the visitor center, head along picturesque Sourdough Ridge, and offer very different experiences along the way.

-• Burroughs Mountain: Get so close to Rainier’s peak you can almost reach out and touch it.
+- Burroughs Mountain: Get so close to Rainier’s peak you can almost reach out and touch it.
 There are three burroughs, and the official trail goes to the first two.
 The third burrough adds significant distance and elevation gain, but is worth the effort if you have the fitness level and appetite.
 The hike takes you up from the lush subalpine meadows into the high alpine tundra, which is largely barren and rocky, which is a fun contrast.
+Read our trail guide here.

 Olympic National Park